grocerycrud/documentation/3.x/api/set-datagrid-button.md

 $crud->setDatagridButton('Add Office', 'plus', '#add-office-mock');

 // A better real-world example would be the below line:
-// $crud->setDatagridButton('Add Employee', 'external-link-alt', '/full/url/to/add/employee', true);
+// $crud->setDatagridButton('Add Office', 'external-link-alt', 'https://example.com', true);
 </code></pre>

 You can see the result of the above code at the below datagrid.
 In order to see the functionality of the datagrid button,